 The tourist offer includes trips combining travel by bus with travel by ship or by train, with chocolate tasting, and tours with dinner in a restaurant offering an original Swiss cheese fondue.
 Below are the most interesting ones, for more details, please visit the organizer’s website: Best of Switzerland Tours.

-- Zurich with Cruise & Chocolate – classic city tour with Zurich’s most popular sights, combined with ride uphill by cogwheel train and with 1-hour lake cruise (whole trip lasts over 5 hours).
-During lake cruise – short walk to the Lindt Chocolate Shop, where chocolate tasting, and shopping souvenirs is possible.
+- Zurich with Cruise & Chocolate – classic city tour with Zurich’s most popular sights, combined with ride uphill by cogwheel train and with 1-hour lake cruise (the whole trip lasts over 5 hours).
+During lake cruise – short walk to the Lindt Chocolate Shop, where chocolate tasting and shopping souvenirs is possible.
 Price 58 CHF/ USD.

 Meier Tours – Gray Line Zurich

 The company’s offer also includes short city tours, lasting from 2 to 4.5 hours.
-Tours starts from 9.45 a.m. to 2.00 p.m.
+Tours start from 9.45 a.m. to 2.00 p.m.
 Below is a short description of selected half-day trips: